Partially Observable Szilard Engines: Constructing minimally dissipative memories

 The average work done on the memory in this process is precisely $kT I_{\rm opt}^{\tau}[M,X]$, in the quasi-static limit: with probability $p_{\rm opt}^{\tau}(m|x)$, the volume will be changed from $V_i=p_{\rm opt}^{\tau}(m|x)$, to $V_f = p_{\rm opt}^{\tau}(m)$.
 The resulting work is $W(m,x) = kT \ln[ p_{\rm opt}^{\tau}(m|x) / p_{\rm opt}^{\tau}(m) ]$.
 The average work per observation is then $W(x) = \sum_m p_{\rm opt}^{\tau}(m|x) W(m,x)$, and the overall average $\langle W(x) \rangle_{p(x)} = kT I_{\rm opt}^{\tau}[M,X]$.

-Since it is not immediately intuitive what the optimal divider arrays for the memory making protocols should look like, we further visualize them in Fig. \ref{pistons-codebook}, for selected $x$ measurement values located in the left half of the work medium box, for each of the optimal solutions displayed in Fig. \ref{transitions_c1} (the geometry with diagonal tilt, $c=1$).
+Since it is not immediately intuitive what the optimal divider arrays for the memory making protocols should look like, we further visualize them in figure \ref{pistons-codebook}, for selected $x$ measurement values located in the left half of the work medium box, for each of the optimal solutions displayed in figure \ref{transitions_c1} (the geometry with diagonal tilt, $c=1$).
 Due to symmetry, plotting $x$ values in the other half would be redundant.
-Displayed on the left of Fig. \ref{pistons-codebook} is the $x$ position at the edge of the container; moving towards the right, $x$ positions increasingly closer to the center, $x=0$, are displayed.
+Displayed on the left of figure \ref{pistons-codebook} is the $x$ position at the edge of the container; moving towards the right, $x$ positions increasingly closer to the center, $x=0$, are displayed.

-In each of the subplots for different $x$ positions, the probabilities $p_{\rm opt}^{\tau}(m)$ are displayed along on the x-axis of the plot, as the widths assigned to each value of $m$.
-For visual ease, the x-axis is labeled with the values of $m$ only in the top row of each two rows with the same number of memory states, $K$, and solid lines divide between solutions with different $K$.
-In each subplot, a solid line is plotted across the width of each state, at $p_{\rm opt}^{\tau}(m|x)$ on the y-axis.
+In each of the subplots for different $x$ positions, the probabilities $p_{\rm opt}^{\tau}(m)$ are displayed along on the $x$-axis of the plot, as the widths assigned to each value of $m$.
+For visual ease, the $x$-axis is labeled with the values of $m$ only in the top row of each two rows with the same number of memory states, $K$, and solid lines divide between solutions with different $K$.
+In each subplot, a solid line is plotted across the width of each state, at $p_{\rm opt}^{\tau}(m|x)$ on the $y$-axis.
 Grey shades are added to guide the eye.
-The heights of the white areas thus correspond to the initial volumes delineated by the divider array in the memory making process (Fig. \ref{memory-making-sketch}), while the widths correspond to the final volumes.
+The heights of the white areas thus correspond to the initial volumes delineated by the divider array in the memory making process (figure \ref{memory-making-sketch}), while the widths correspond to the final volumes.
 The last subplot (far right) displays the probabilities $p(u|m)$, which give the individual memory states their meaning via the inference they imply.
 (Recall that $u=\{-1,1\}$, when the $\{$right, left$\}$ side is empty).

 For example, in the second line, the optimal two state memory right before the phase transition is plotted.
 Here, the state $m=-1$ implies a larger probability that the right side is empty, corresponding to a lower $p(u=1|m)$, while $m=1$ implies that the left is empty with higher probability.
 No compression of the particle in the memory box occurs if the particle is observed in the center ($x=0$): then the divider is inserted in the middle and left there.
 Visually, this corresponds to two white squares in the subplot.
 In contrast, the white rectangle in the subplot on the left ($x=-1/2$) indicates that if the particle falls into the larger initial volume, then compression will occur: the divider is inserted close to the edge of the container and moved to the middle.
 This procedure will most likely result in the memory state $m=-1$, because the particle will reside in the larger volume with higher probability.
 In the unlikely event that the particle falls into the smaller initial volume, expansion occurs, negative work is done on the memory (meaning that work is derived from it), and we end up with an inaccurate inference, resulting most likely in loss during the work extraction protocol performed on the work medium.